chinatip/mobile-dev-android/README.md

 This application can calculate the BMI and change a picture according to the BMI value.

 #### login-firebase
-This application can sign in or register account using Firebase
+This application uses Firebase for authentication and storage.